 NOTE [1]

 For general software or Web content, using a 341 x 256 pixel rectangle anywhere on the displayed screen area when the content is viewed at 1024 x 768 pixels will provide a good estimate of a 10 degree visual field for standard screen sizes and viewing distances (e.g., 15-17 inch screen at 22-26 inches).
-(Higher resolutions displays showing the same rendering of the content yield smaller and safer images so it is lower resolutions that are used to define the thresholds.)
+(This resolution of 75 – 85 ppi is known to be lower, and thus more conservative, than the nominal CSS pixel resolution of 96 ppi in CSS specifications.
+Higher resolution displays showing the same rendering of the content yield smaller and safer images so it is lower resolutions that are used to define the thresholds.)

 Comments on the addition to Note 1: Since typical screen resolutions have changed with time since WCAG 2.0 was first released, it would be good to give some context about why we are sticking with what might look like archaic numbers.